Jannik Sinner back ahead against Novak Djokovic

 Jannik Sinner breaks the balance again in the second Australian Open semifinal.
 The defending champion went back ahead by a set, winning the third partial in a sprint (6-4) against Novak Djokovic, the world and seeded number four.
 The first and second sets had gone respectively to the Blue and the Serb by the same score (6-3).

 Sinner started very well on serve with five firsts out of five.
-In the second game the Azure thanks also to a splendid backhand pass in the long line gets the first break points of the match: Djokovic is too foul and with another forehand error loses the serve.
+In the second game l’Azzurro thanks also to a splendid backhand pass in the long line gets the first break points of the’match: Djokovic is too foul and with another forehand error loses the serve.
 Jannik continues to serve very well and with a couple of aces goes up 3-0.
 In the fourth game Nole avoids a double break with an ace and gets unblocked (1-3).
-In the fifth game the South Tyrolean has to face the first break ball but saves himself with an excellent second and with yet another ace goes ahead 4-1.
-Djokovic tries to hang on but Sinner is relentless on serve and closes the partial set at zero with a winning backhand forehand.
+In the fifth game the South Tyrolean faces the first break point but saves himself with an excellent second and with yet another ace goes ahead 4-1.
+Djokovic tries to hang on but Sinner is relentless on serve and closes the partial set at zero with a winning backhand forehand (6-3).

-Sinner gets off to a strong start in the third set with a game to zero, topped by an ace and a winning forehand.
+Sinner gets off to a strong start in the third set with a break game, topped by an ace and a winning forehand.
 Djokovic is not to be outdone: two winning forehands and an ace give him the’1-1.
-Sinner commits the first double fault of the match but rises from 15-30 thanks also to a winning backhand (2-1).
+Sinner commits the first double fault of the match but climbs from 15-30 thanks also to a winning backhand (2-1).
 The Serb also climbs from 15-30 with a couple of spells and in the fifth game earns a break point but Jannik is glacial: bunt and pass, then with the same pattern goes up 3-2.
-With a pair of aces Sinner keeps his lead ahead (4-3) but Djokovic evens the score.
-In the tenth game all of a sudden Sinner earns three consecutive break points and on the second Djokovic misses: the Blue goes back ahead by a set
+With a pair of aces Sinner keeps his lead ahead (4-3) but Djokovic evens the score (4-4).
+In the tenth game all’sudden Sinner earns three consecutive break points and on the second Djokovic misses: the Blue goes back ahead by a set (6-4).

 You may also like...